SpringOne 2GX 2011

 List Price: $34.95

-You'll see how to speed up nearly every aspect of the development process using Groovy.
+Nearly every aspect of the development process can be sped up using Groovy.
 Groovy makes mundane file management tasks like copying and renaming files trivial.
 Reading and writing XML has never been easier with XmlParsers and XmlBuilders.
+JDBC gets a fresh makeover.
 Breathe new life into Arrays, Maps, and Lists with a number of convenience methods.
-But Groovy does more than just ease traditional Java development: it brings modern programming features to the Java platform like closures, duck-typing, and metaprogramming.
+Even Ant gets turbo-charged.
+You can mix Groovy right into your build.xml, or replace it completely with code from an AntBuilder.

 As an added bonus, this book also covers Grails.
 You'll be amazed at how quickly you can have a first-class web application up and running from ground zero.
-Grails includes everything you need in a single zip file⎯a web server (Jetty), a database (HSQLDB), Spring, Hibernate, even a Groovy version of Ant called GANT.
-We cover everything from getting a basic website in place to advanced features that take you beyond HTML into the world of Web Services: REST, JSON, Atom, Podcasting, and much much more.
+Grails includes everything you need in a single zip file, a web server (Jetty), a database (HSQLDB), Spring, Hibernate, Sitemesh, even Ant.
+If you're looking for Ajax support, Grails ships with leading libraries like Prototype, script.aculo.us, Yahoo UI, and Dojo.
+We cover everything from getting a basic application up and running to advanced features such as deploying to other webservers and databases, adding a Captcha, integrating with legacy EJB applications, and even adding a Google Map.

 by Scott Davis